How Trichloroacetic Acid (TCA) Reduces Acne Scars (and May Also Help with Acne)

 The Essential Information

 Trichloroacetic acid is also sometimes used as an all-over scar-correction peel to reduce rolling or boxcar scars.

 Can It Treat Acne?
 Yes.
-Similar to other acids used in chemical peels for acne, it should help, but from the one study performed thus far, it appears to be less effective than a salicylic acid chemical peel for this purpose.
+Similar to other acids used in chemical peels for acne, it should help, but from the few studies performed thus far, it appears to be less effective than a salicylic acid chemical peel for this purpose.